Omowonuola-Akintola/sar-superpixel-classification/README.md

 **Preprocessing:**

 - The SAR data used has already been "processed to a radiometric and terrain-corrected (RTC) image of the radar amplitude and converted to a grayscale image for visual analysis”.
 [Data Source](https://source.coop/nasa/floods)
--SAR Channels Used:
+- SAR Channels Used:
-    -VV: Vertical transmit and vertical receive
+    - VV: Vertical transmit and vertical receive
-    -VH: Vertical transmit and horizontal receive
+    - VH: Vertical transmit and horizontal receive
-    -VV/VH Ratio
+    - VV/VH Ratio
--These three bands were stacked into a 3-channel SAR '.tif' image as a multispectral input.
+- These three bands were stacked into a 3-channel SAR '.tif' image as a multispectral input.

 ![3 channel SAR](image/readme_img/3band_sar.jpeg)